-First, have the child lay with arms spread on a large piece of cardboard.
-Use a marker to draw her wingspan, with the base of the wings going down to the waist.
-Have her get up and add a fanning bird tail to the bottom.
+Begin by tracing the child’s outline with arms spread out on a large piece of cardboard.
+Use a marker to draw the wingspan, with the base of the wings going down to the waist.

 Then, paint your wings.
 Regular tempera paint or BioColor works well for this.
 (The paint sticks we used on the masks are better for smaller areas and details.)
 Let dry.

 Turn the wings over and paint the other side.
-Let dry.
+Again, let dry.

-Now, if desired, you can embellish with feathers.
+Now, it’s time to add feathers.
 Squeeze a line of tacky glue, then arrange feathers along it.
-Repeat.
+Repeat as desired.

 Make a Funky Chicken Tail

-- Lucia’s red fox tail was sewn from red cotton poplin fabric with a white terry cloth tip added and then stuffed with crumpled paper.
-It was attached to her costume with an elastic string around the waist.
+- Lucia’s red fox tail :: made with red cotton poplin fabric with a white terry cloth tip.
+Then stuffed with crumpled paper.
+It attaches to her costume with an elastic string around the waist.

-- Maia’s arctic fox tail was sewn from fake white fur that I picked up at the fabric store and stuffed with polyfill.
-It was attached to the seat of her leggings with a large safety pin.
+- Maia’s arctic fox tail :: sewn from fake white fur that I picked up at the fabric store and stuffed with polyfill.
+It attaches to the seat of her leggings with a large safety pin.

 If you don’t sew, you could probably attach the sides with a series of safety pins.
 And if you want the front of the vest to close, you could add snaps or ribbon ties.
 Easy peasy.

-If you want to try your hand at some masks, here is that free printable of Paper Plate Mask Ideas I promised you.
-Click the link or image to be taken to the PDF to download or print.
+If you want to try your hand at making a mask, here is the free printable for How to Make Paper Plate Masks that I promised you.
+Click the link or image to download the PDF or print.